Men running in ankle braces to help them recover from ankle injuryMen running in ankle braces to help them recover from ankle injury

 SHOP NOW

 If you’re unsure on your feet, want extra support, or have a more intense ankle injury, you should also add a brace to your routine.
-A good, medical-grade brace like the MaleoTrain Plus combines compression knit, silicon pads, and a figure 8 strap.
+A medical-grade brace like the MaleoTrain Plus combines compression knit, silicon pads, and a figure 8 strap.
 These will:

 • Help relieve pain so you’re more confident in using the joint